 Prior to her appointment as Chief Operating Officer at WhatsOnStage in 2014, Sita worked at Ticketmaster, where she headed up the Theatre Division.
 She began her career in theatre and the arts in 1988 at Mentor Advertising working on accounts including the National Theatre, Royal Shakespeare Company and English National Opera.
 Since then she has held key roles at Ticketmaster, See Tickets and Stoll Moss Theatres amongst others, gathering over twenty years experience in sales, marketing and ticketing.

-Mee-Ling is a corporate and commercial lawyer, and currently the Senior Legal Advisor at a leading private healthcare group.
+Mee-Ling is a corporate and commercial lawyer, and currently the Deputy General Counsel at a leading private healthcare group.
 She previously worked at the Young Vic as Assistant Producer for the Young Genius season, co-produced with the Barbican, and as the Coordinator of the inaugural year of the Step Change Programme at the National Theatre.
 She has also worked for 509 Arts, an arts and cultural consultancy.

 Kirsty Starkey is a freelance radio producer on Woman’s Hour, BBC Radio 4.
 A feminist since she was a teenager with a passion for all forms of theatre, Tonic felt an ideal small organisation to offer her support and enthusiasm in promoting women in every area of theatre.
 From years of managing a playscheme for over 100 children, juggling three (now grown) children and primary school teaching, spending six years making television documentaries, to 13 years running a restaurant on a Greek island her energy and varied organisational skills can be well-utilised at Tonic.

 Anna is the Founder of Glow Fundraising, a fundraising consultancy based in London.
-Her clients include the Bush Theatre, Tricycle Theatre and Eclipse Theatre Company.
+Her clients include Hoxton Hall, Actors Touring Company and Watford Palace Theatre.
 Previously she was Head of Trusts in the National Theatre’s Development Department for nearly 10 years, and Director of Development for Youth Music Theatre UK.
 Currently she is Vice Chair of the Institute of Fundraising’s Cultural Sector Network, representing the interests of cultural fundraisers across the UK.
+She is also a trustee of the Yard Theatre in Hackney Wick.